 Digital Transformation and Digitization

 What digital transformation actually means in practice — beyond the buzzwords.
-I speak on the strategic, operational, and cultural realities of moving organisations from legacy processes to digital-first systems, covering everything from infrastructure decisions and data readiness to change management and the human side of technology adoption.
+I speak on the strategic, operational, and cultural realities of moving organizations from legacy processes to digital-first systems, covering everything from infrastructure decisions and data readiness to change management and the human side of technology adoption.
 Drawing on two decades of implementing systems across banking, government, healthcare, and education.

 Representative talks